 Gather the following before opening the Net Worth Calculator:

-- Outstanding loan balances — home loan, car loan, personal loan; get the exact outstanding principal, not the EMI
+- Outstanding loan balances: home loan, car loan, personal loan, using the exact outstanding principal rather than the EMI

 Step 1: List All Your Assets

-Assets are everything you own that has monetary value.
-Work through each category systematically.
+Assets are everything you own that carries monetary value.
+Work through each category one at a time.

-Liquid assets are the easiest to value because they are already in cash or near-cash form.
-Your savings account balance, current account balance, cash at home, and fixed deposits (at current value including interest) all count here.
-Liquid assets are the safest part of your net worth because their value does not fluctuate.
+Liquid assets are the easiest to value since they're already in cash or near-cash form.
+Your savings account balance, current account balance, cash at home, and fixed deposits at current value including interest all belong here, and they're the safest part of your net worth because their value doesn't swing around.

-Investments require pulling current market values.
+Investments take a bit more digging for current market values.
 For mutual funds, check the current NAV on CAMS, KFintech, or your broker app and multiply by units held.
 For direct stocks, use the current market price.
 For PPF, check your passbook or IPPB portal for the accumulated balance.
 For EPF, log in to the EPFO member portal with your UAN.
 For NPS, check your PRAN statement.
-Use values as of today — do not use purchase cost or expected future value.
+Use today's values throughout, not purchase cost or an expected future figure.

-Real estate is the trickiest asset to value accurately.
-Use a conservative estimate: check recent sale prices for comparable properties in your locality on sites like 99acres or MagicBricks and use the lower end of that range.
-Overvaluing real estate is one of the most common errors in net worth calculations.
-Include only properties you own outright or have equity in.
+Real estate is the trickiest asset to price accurately.
+Use a conservative estimate: check recent sale prices for comparable properties in your locality on sites like 99acres or MagicBricks and lean toward the lower end of that range.
+Overvaluing real estate is one of the most common errors people make here, so only count properties you own outright or hold equity in.

-Vehicles depreciate significantly.
-A car bought for Rs 10 lakh loses roughly 15–20% of its value each year.
-A five-year-old car originally costing Rs 10 lakh is likely worth Rs 3–4 lakh today.
-Use the current resale value, not the original purchase price.
+Vehicles depreciate fast.
+A car bought for Rs 10 lakh loses roughly 15 to 20% of its value each year, so a five-year-old car that originally cost Rs 10 lakh is probably worth Rs 3 to 4 lakh today.
+Use the current resale value rather than the original purchase price.
 Sites like CarDekho or OLX give reasonable benchmarks for your make, model, and year.

-Business equity applies if you own a business.
-This is the most difficult category to value — use a conservative estimate based on annual profit multiplied by a realistic industry multiple (often 2–4x for small businesses).
-When in doubt, undervalue rather than overvalue.
+Business equity applies if you own a business, and it's the hardest category to price.
+Use a conservative estimate based on annual profit multiplied by a realistic industry multiple, often 2 to 4x for small businesses, and undervalue rather than overvalue when in doubt.

-Gold and other physical assets: Include gold at current market price (check MCX rates) multiplied by weight.
-Other collectibles or assets are only worth including if you could realistically sell them.
+For gold and other physical assets, include gold at current market price (check MCX rates) multiplied by weight.
+Other collectibles are only worth including if you could realistically sell them.

 Step 2: List All Your Liabilities